guiyep/react-select-virtualized/README.md

 - add testing so we do not only relay on storybook
 - remove react-hover-observer and do it ourselves so we do not have one more peer dep.
 Leave this till the end.

+## React-select Issues

+- cacheOptions do not work with async select and grouped options.

 ## Usage

 ```jsx